 (1) The head of the house hold mixed the first cup of wine (unfermented), passed it to the others, and asked a blessing upon the day and upon the wine.

-(2) Then he would wash his hands.
+(2) Then he washed his hands.

 (3) The table was then spread.
 Foods served at the paschal meal consisted of the paschal lamb, the unleavened bread, the bitter herbs, lettuce, and other vegetables, and a relish sauce called charoseth, made of almonds, dates, figs, raisins, spice, and vinegar.